ergonode/backend/module/migration/README.md

 ## About Us

-Ergonode development is sponsored by [Strix](https://www.strix.net/), lead by **Eronode Core Team** and supported by Ergonode contributors.
+Ergonode development is sponsored by [Strix](https://www.strix.net/), lead by **Ergonode Core Team** and supported by Ergonode contributors.